 CLD lowers thrombopoietin levels, which is the hormone responsible for stimulating platelet production.
 Low thrombopoietin levels

 There are also some physiological variables that affect platelet count:

-Occasionally, a person with thin blood may also be prone to sudden bruising known as purpura, or pinprick hemorrhages on the skin that are called petechiae.
+Occasionally, a person with thin blood may also be prone to sudden bruising, known as purpura, or pinprick hemorrhages on the skin, known as petechiae.

 A doctor can diagnose thin blood by looking at platelet numbers in a complete blood count or CBC.